 @kets_1 Make friends with a singing gondolier! (you find them in cafés)

 I did actually see a gondolier having a drink and a panini at a little local café, but I can’t say that I made friends with him.
 However, I did find that little cafes are the best place to experience local life.
 All the locals eat standing up!
 In addition, I learned that the locals start drinking at 10 AM, and of course, I joined them…standing up.

 Go to the islands

 I did a whole day of travel around the islands of Murano and Burano and a very special stop at the Cimitero (the island cemetery).
 Want to guess which one was my favorite?
-The water taxi’s take you there and can get rather crowded – so my best advice is to go early and do them backwards.
-Start with Burano (the colorful fishing village), then go to Murano (the glass blowing island) , and then make a stop at the Cimitero on the way back to Venice!
+The water taxis take you there and can get rather crowded – so my best advice is to go early and do them backward.
+Start with Burano (the colorful fishing village), then go to Murano (the glass-blowing island), and then make a stop at the Cimitero on the way back to Venice!
 Oh yes, I did have gelato that day too!

-@Littleleona Hi! best tip on Venice is to look up..
-High on the walls are directions to the nearest main bridge..You can’t get lost!
+@Littleleona Hi! the best tip on Venice is to look up.
+High on the walls are directions to the nearest main bridge.You can’t get lost!

-@aileenagan take the ‘wrong’ water bus on purpose and get to see another part of Venice. tht happened to us!
+@aileenagan take the ‘wrong’ water bus on purpose and get to see another part of Venice.
+That happened to us!